viktorbezdek/awesome-github-projects/README.md

 ## Clojure

+- [instantdb/instant](https://github.com/instantdb/instant) - Instant is a modern Firebase.
+We make you productive by giving your frontend a real-time database.
 - [athensresearch/athens](https://github.com/athensresearch/athens) - Athens is no longer maintainted.
 Athens was an open-source, collaborative knowledge graph, backed by YC W21
 - [tonsky/FiraCode](https://github.com/tonsky/FiraCode) - Free monospaced font with programming ligatures
 - [josephwilk/musical-creativity](https://github.com/josephwilk/musical-creativity) - Models of Musical Creativity (in Clojure)